UNC-Chapel Hill: M.A. Romance Studies, concentration in Literatures, Languages, and Cultures of the Iberian Peninsula and the Americas

 Elizabeth Jones is a PhD student in the Spanish department at UNC-Chapel Hill.
 Though she has spent most of her life living and working in North Carolina, Elizabeth has traveled extensively in Latin America.
 These trips include studying abroad and working in Costa Rica as well as trip leading in both Costa Rica and Peru.
 Elizabeth’s experiences traveling deepened her interest in Latin America, and she continues to research the region in her PhD projects.

 At the end of her bachelor’s degree, Elizabeth had a severe accident that was the catalyst for a passionate interest in disability studies.
 As a master’s student, she focused on autobiographical and personal texts created by people who developed disabilities as adults.
 Elizabeth wrote her final master’s project on disability identity in Frida Kahlo’s diary, which has since been published in the journal Disability in the Global South.
-She stepped away from academia for two years to teach in the North Carolina public school system, but returned to UNC in 2017 after receiving the Irene Dillard Eliot Fellowship.
-Elizabeth’s dissertation project examines the intersections of disability, desire, and women’s bodies in novels and photographs from Spanish America.
+She stepped away from academia for two years to teach in the North Carolina public-school system, but returned to UNC in 2017 after receiving the North Carolina Excellence Fellowship.
+Her academic work has appeared in the Journal of Literary and Cultural Disability Studies, Disability Studies Quarterly, Disability Experiences, and forthcoming volume Diabetes on Display.
+Elizabeth’s dissertation project examines the intersections of disability, desire, and women’s bodies in novels and photographs from contemporary Spanish America.

 In addition to her love for teaching and her academic pursuits, Elizabeth is also active in the disability community.
 She serves on the Patient and Family Advisory Board for UNC Hospital’s physical rehabilitation center and as the Graduate Representative for UNC’s Disability Advisory Committee.
 Elizabeth has also been a guest speaker for the UNC’s medical school and rehabilitation counseling programs and has served as coordinator for a UNC-Duke Consortium in Latin American and Caribbean Studies working group on disability, illness, and health in Latin America.